pravega/pravega/documentation/src/docs/controller-service.md

 on the Stream get the new value for their subsequent steps.

 ### Key Value Table Metadata Store
-Just like Stream metadata store, pravega Key Value Tables have (KVT) their own metadata which is accessed using Key Value Table metadata store (kvt metadata store).
+Just like Stream metadata store, Pravega Key Value Tables have (KVT) their own metadata which is accessed using Key Value Table metadata store (kvt metadata store).
 Although KVT  presently only support static partitioning, we have defined the metadata schema which can support scaling in future.
 This means we maintain KVT Epoch Records which include KVT Segments.
 All of this is stored in dedicated metadata tables (Table Segments) per key value table.

 - **KVT Epoch Records:**
 _KVTEpoch: ⟨time, list-of-segments-in-epoch⟩_.